dev-pipeline/dpl-go/README.rst

 |code-climate|
 |go-report-card|

-This is a rewrite of `dev-pipeline`_ in golang.
+This is a rewrite of `dev-pipeline`_ in Go.
 The python code evolved from a quick and dirty scripts for my own use into a project that I as figuring out as I went along, and the code reflects that history.
-In addition, there are several pain points with python.
-Golang solves a number of my pain points, hence that choice.
+In addition, there are several pain points with python (mostly around testing everything and parallelism); Go either solves or completely eliminates those pain points.

 This project is designed to be a mostly drop-in replacement, but with smaller short-term goals.
 Instead of aiming for maximum flexibility and